CircuitVerse/Interactive-Book/.github/CONTRIBUTING.md

 ## How to Contribute?

-> To get started with contributing to circuitverse:
+> To get started with contributing to CircuitVerse:

 1. Fork the repository to your GitHub account.
 2. Clone the fork locally and create a new branch for your changes.